jdomi020/content/src/content/lesson/making-an-amazing-resume.md

 ---

-Below is an example of a great resume for you first coding job, during this article we go over each part of the document with explanations and examples:
+Below is an example of a great resume for your first coding job, during this article we go over each part of the document with explanations and examples:

 ![Image Resume](https://github.com/breatheco-de/content/blob/master/src/assets/images/resume2.png?raw=true)